carousel/PhpDesignPatterns/docs/notes.md

 ##

 #CREATIONAL (Creational patterns become important as systems evolve to depend more on object composition than class inheritance)
+##SimpleFactory is a simple factory pattern.
+*   It differs from the static factory because it is not static.
+*   Therefore, you can have multiple factories, differently parameterized, you can subclass it and you can mock it.
+*   It always should be preferred over a static factory!
 ##Abstract Factory
 *   PARTICIPANTS (ABSTRACT/CONCRETE FACTORY, ABSTRACT/CONCRETE PRODUCT,CLIENT)
 *   Provide an interface for creating families of related or dependent objects without specifying their concrete classes